sidex15/ksu_module_susfs/README.md

 # A KernelSU module for SUSFS patched kernel #

-This module installs a userspace helper tool called **ksu_susfs** and **sus_su** into /data/adb/ and provides a script to communicate with SUS-FS kernel.
+This module installs a userspace helper tool called **ksu_susfs** and **sus_su** into /data/adb/ and provides a script to communicate with SUSFS kernel.
 This module provides root hiding for KernelSU on the kernel level.

 ## Notes
-- Make sure you have a custom kernel with SUS-FS patched in it.
+- Make sure you have a custom kernel with SUSFS patched in it.
 Check the custom kernel source to see if it has SUS-FS.
-- Make sure the kernel is using SUS-FS 1.4.2/1.5.2 for effective hide.
+- Make sure the kernel is using SUSFS 1.4.2/1.5.2 for effective hide.
 - Do not mix/install with other root-hiding modules such as shamiko or zygisk assistant.
 - HideMyApplist is acceptable
 - Revanced root module compatible